 Having the opportunity to travel abroad for work and pleasure, I have developed a liking for using spices and spicy foods.
-Whether it being spicy Indian foods or foods from Thailand and Vietnam, I just love spice.
+Whether it's in spicy Indian foods or foods from Thailand and Vietnam, I just love spice.
 That doesn't take away from all the other foods I like, but I can surely see how wars where fought over spices.
 Here's my take on tandoori chicken.
 This dish can be done in a smoker or oven, so let's get going and make some delicious Indian food.

 A few fun facts about this food and spices for your reading pleasure: